MicrosoftDocs/sdk-api/sdk-api-src/content/ddraw/ns-ddraw-ddcaps_dx3.md

 ### -field dwCKeyCaps

-This value consists of one or more of the following flags that specify color-key capabilities:
+This value consists of one or more of the following flags that specify color-key capabilities.

 #### DDCKEYCAPS_DESTBLT

 Supports transparent blitting with a color key that identifies the replaceable bits of the destination surface for RGB colors.

 #### DDCKEYCAPS_DESTBLTCLRSPACE

 Supports transparent blitting with a color space that identifies the replaceable bits of the destination surface for RGB colors.

 #### DDCKEYCAPS_DESTBLTCLRSPACEYUV

 Supports transparent blitting with a color space that identifies the replaceable bits of the destination surface for YUV colors.

 #### DDCKEYCAPS_DESTBLTYUV

 Supports transparent blitting with a color key that identifies the replaceable bits of the destination surface for YUV colors.

 #### DDCKEYCAPS_DESTOVERLAY

 Supports overlaying with color keying of the replaceable bits of the destination surface to be overlaid for RGB colors.

 #### DDCKEYCAPS_DESTOVERLAYCLRSPACE

 Supports a color space as the color key for the destination of RGB colors.

 #### DDCKEYCAPS_DESTOVERLAYCLRSPACEYUV

 Supports a color space as the color key for the destination of YUV colors.

 #### DDCKEYCAPS_DESTOVERLAYONEACTIVE

 Supports only one active destination color key value for visible overlay surfaces.

 #### DDCKEYCAPS_DESTOVERLAYYUV

 Supports overlaying, using color keying of the replaceable bits of the destination surface to be overlaid for YUV colors.

 #### DDCKEYCAPS_NOCOSTOVERLAY

 Indicates that there are no bandwidth trade-offs for using the color key with an overlay.

 #### DDCKEYCAPS_SRCBLT

 Supports transparent blitting, using the color key for the source with this surface for RGB colors.

 #### DDCKEYCAPS_SRCBLTCLRSPACE

 Supports transparent blitting, using a color space for the source with this surface for RGB colors.

 #### DDCKEYCAPS_SRCBLTCLRSPACEYUV

 Supports transparent blitting, using a color space for the source with this surface for YUV colors.

 #### DDCKEYCAPS_SRCBLTYUV

 Supports transparent blitting, using the color key for the source with this surface for YUV colors.

 #### DDCKEYCAPS_SRCOVERLAY

 Supports overlaying, using the color key for the source with this overlay surface for RGB colors.

 #### DDCKEYCAPS_SRCOVERLAYCLRSPACE

 Supports overlaying, using a color space as the source color key for the overlay surface for RGB colors.

 #### DDCKEYCAPS_SRCOVERLAYCLRSPACEYUV

 Supports overlaying, using a color space as the source color key for the overlay surface for YUV colors.

 #### DDCKEYCAPS_SRCOVERLAYONEACTIVE

 Supports only one active source color key value for visible overlay surfaces.

 #### DDCKEYCAPS_SRCOVERLAYYUV